tamirdresher/covidtrackingfinal/README.md

 <b>Controllers:</b></br>
 The controllers are the layer that handles the different Http requests the API uses.</br>
-Each controller handles the appropriate requests realated to that area of the project/data:</br>
+Each controller handles the appropriate requests related to that area of the project/data:</br>
 For example:</br>
 LabTestController handles requests related to lab tests creation,</br>
-StatisticsController handles statistics fetching from the database and etc.</br>
+StatisticsController handles statistics fetching from the database etc.</br>
 Each controller communicates with the appropriate databases/collections needed for its operations.</br>

 <b>Database:</b></br>
 The database layer contains the different database models, each in its own internal folder for order and convenience.</br>
-While we used MongoDB as our database in this project, any other DB (f.e.
-SQL SERVER...) can be used by implementing each model's</br>
+While we used MongoDB as our database in this project, any other DB (SQL SERVER...) can be used by implementing each model's</br>
 interface contract.
 By using the Interfaces we enable our system to be more generic and responsive.</br>
 The current concrete (MongoDB) models are injected using Dependency Injection in the Program.cs file.</br>
 Each controller may use different DB models but each model only communicates with its single database/collection.</br>